How does it work?

 1.The Navia Benefits Debit MasterCard

 The Navia Benefits Card is loaded with your full election amount and can be used to pay for eligible expenses.
 When the card is used, funds will be pulled directly from your Health Care FSA and are paid to the provider.
-For more information on the debit card, click here.
+You can also add your Navia debit card to your digital wallet for contactless payments/mobile pay.
+For more information on the debit card and mobile pay, click here.

 2. The Online Claim Submission tool